rails/rails/guides/source/getting_started.md

 ### Using Concerns

-  A concern is any module that contains methods you would like to be able to share across multiple controllers or models.
+A concern is any module that contains methods representing a well-defined slice of the functionality that a model or controller is responsible for.
 In other frameworks they are often known as mixins.
-They are a good way to keep your controllers and models small and keep your code DRY.
+Concerns are a way to make large controllers or models easier to understand and manage.
+This also has the advantage of reusability when multiple models (or controllers) share the same concerns.

  You can use concerns in your controller or model the same way you would use any module.
 When you first created your app with `rails new blog` , two folders were created within `app/` along with the rest: